apache/hudi/hudi-integ-test/README.md

      ValidateDatasetNode with delete_input_data = true
 ```

-If above dag is run with "--num-rounds 10 --delay-between-rounds-mins 10", then this dag will run for 10 times with 10
+If above dag is run with "dag_rounds" = 10 and "dag_intermittent_delay_mins" = 10, then this dag will run for 10 times
-mins delay between every run.
+with 10 mins delay between every run.
 At the end of every run, records written as part of this round will be validated.
-At the end of validation, all contents of input are deleted.
+At the end of each validation, all contents of input are deleted.
 For eg: incase of above dag,
 ```
 Round1: